 The recent revival of the Black Lives Matter movement has many of us revisiting our professional practices, personal experiences, and cultural views.
-This blog post will examine the role of educational institutions in perpetuating inequity and offer some reflection on how we can improve our practice.
+This blog post will begin by examining the role of educational institutions in perpetuating inequity.
+It will also provide strategies for an anti-racist classroom and offer some reflection on research-based practices.

 Why are Schools Considered to be a Colonial Institution?

 To state that public education in North America is colonial is simply to state that it is modeled, funded, and administrated by a governing body that is not Indigenous to the land.
 I will use my school board in Toronto, Ontario as an example: we are funded by the Ministry of Education, which is an organization within the Government of Ontario.
 The Ministry of Education also implements policies and provides curriculum for all grade levels, providing teachers and administrators with guidelines, resources, and expectations for how schools should operate.
 There are no implications to these statements, but rather offer a neutral illustration of how our educational institutions are constructed.